DataExpert-io/data-engineer-handbook/bootcamp/materials/1-dimensional-data-modeling/zerangmajid/graph_data_modeling_description.md

 - Remove duplicates using **ROW_NUMBER()** to maintain data integrity.
 - Use **JSON properties** to allow flexibility in storing additional data.
 - Index **fields** that are frequently queried for improved performance.
+## Conclusion
+Graph data modeling is an efficient way to represent and analyze complex relationships.
+This guide provided a detailed overview of graph database concepts, SQL scripts for implementation, and sample queries for extracting insights.
+By leveraging flexible schemas and graph structures, users can address real-world use cases like social networks, recommendations, and more.